telemarkguru/hamp/README.md

 A library with tools for generating and manipulating hardware descriptions at Register Transfer Level (RTL).
-The output is mainly FIRRTL (https://github.com/chipsalliance/firrtl-spec/blob/main/spec.md) as this is an excellent format for describing hardware at a fundamental RTL level and it has great tools for e.g. generating Verilog.
+The output is mainly FIRRTL (https://github.com/chipsalliance/firrtl-spec/blob/main/spec.md) as this is an excellent format for describing hardware as fundamental RTL and it has great tools for e.g. generating Verilog.

-The intention is to enable creating of RTL programmatically using meta-programming in Python.
+The intention is to enable creation and manipulation of RTL programmatically using meta-programming in Python.
 This includes:

 - Creating RTL modules
 - Populating RTL modules with